i2p/i2p.firefox/README.md

 Docker Support
 --------------

-**MOVED, DEPRECATION WARNING:** Most of this functionality has been moved to http://git.idk.i2p/idk/i2p.plugins.native which is more stable, easier to build and use, and easier to incorporate into other projects.
+**MOVED, DEPRECATION NOTICE:** Most of this functionality has been moved to http://git.idk.i2p/idk/i2p.plugins.native which is more stable, easier to build and use, and easier to incorporate into other projects.